PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 Content SEO is a long-term strategy.
 We are focused on generating a sustained output of high quality content that is genuinely valuable to users.

 We use [SEMRush](https://www.semrush.com/) to track and optimize our ranking for the keywords that we think are target customers are using to search for solutions like PostHog online.
-If you need access, please ask Charles.
+If you need access, please ask Andy.

 The top keywords are then used as the basis of our content strategy.
 Broadly speaking, we aim for:

 - 80% SEO-optimized content, written by the Marketing team.
-The purpose of these is to build our domain authority and generate a sustained improvement in posthog.com's keyword rankings.
+The purpose of these is to improve our topical authority and visibility in areas relevant to our target audience, and generate organic inbound demand and word of mouth awareness
 - 20% brand building and community engagement, written by anyone on the team.
-These can be about anything, and their purpose is to drive one-off spikes in awareness through virality on sites like Hacker News.
+These can be about anything, and their purpose is to drive one-off spikes in awareness through virality on sites like Hacker News and Reddit.

 Andy is currently the main person responsible for our content output.

-We manage an upcoming monthly list of content on a rolling basis [in this sheet](https://docs.google.com/spreadsheets/d/1-6QYxi46d5y88BQ8vdGWmgrFZBbCMs1CAIc5JGLuf4Y/edit?copiedFromTrash#gid=0).
-Further details about our specific content SEO plans can be found on the [Marketing project](https://github.com/orgs/PostHog/projects/8) in GitHub - we don't make the details of these publicly available as it is information that could be beneficial to our competitors.
+You can view planned content on the [Marketing project board](https://github.com/orgs/PostHog/projects/8?card_filter_query=label%3Acontent) by filtering by the "content" label.

+All planned content will have an issue created for it.
+We also maintain and long list of possible content ideas [in this GitHub issue](https://github.com/PostHog/posthog.com/issues/3607).

-If you have any good blog post ideas join our [#ideas-for-blog-post team Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y).
+If you have any good blog post ideas join our [#ideas-for-blog-post team Slack channel](https://posthog.slack.com/archives/C015CRUQR7Y), raise an issue, or suggest it on the [ideas long list issue](https://github.com/PostHog/posthog.com/issues/3607).
 Community members can suggest them to Andy Vandervell directly or via [the User slack channel](/slack)!

 ## Content categories